profetia/me/src/bin/cv.typ

 == Activities
 #chiline()

-*ISC24 Student Cluster Competition* #h(1fr) 2024/03 -- 2024/04 \
+*ISC'24 Student Cluster Competition* #h(1fr) 2024/03 -- 2024/04 \
 Team Leader #h(1fr) // Shanghai, China
-- Responsible for implementing GPU offloading and code optimization for microphysics, a climate simulation application derived from the ICON model.
+- Responsible for implementing GPU offloading and code optimization for microphysics, a climate simulation application derived from the ICON model, achieving strong scaling on CPU and more 200x speedup on GPU.
 - Guided the team on MPI profiling and optimization, reducing the time spend on communication by 50%.

 *Geekpie Association* #h(1fr) 2022/08 -- 2023/07 \
 Vice President #h(1fr) // Shanghai, China
 \
-- Developed the frontend of Coursebench, a course rating platform at ShanghaiTech University.
+- Developed the frontend of Coursebench, a popular course rating platform at ShanghaiTech University.
 - Organized events including Geekpie Games and Geekpie Linux Seminar, with more than 1k students participated.

 *School of Information Science and Technology* #h(1fr) 2023/02 -- 2023/06 \